AndresJoseTadeo/network-project-portfolio-ajtadeo/GNS3 Projects/Dual ISP Failover/try.md

 Switch1 provides Layer 2 connectivity for the VLAN 10 clients.

-PC1 and PC2 are assigned to VLAN 10.
 The uplink toward the MLSW operates as an 802.1Q trunk.

 ```cisco
 enable